TMHSDigital/Static_Chess/README.md

 6. If a move results in check, the opponent's king will be highlighted in red
 7. Game ends with checkmate or stalemate
 8. Click "New Game" to reset the board
-9. Toggle "Show coordinates" to display board coordinates
+9. Toggle settings:
+   - Show coordinates
+   - Show possible moves
+   - Highlight last move
+   - Sound effects
 10. Game state is saved automatically to localStorage

 ---